aventurina/nutrient-calculator/README.md

 # 🥗 Nutrient Calculator

-A simple web-based Nutrient Calculator that lets users search for food items and view their nutritional information using the USDA FoodData Central API.
+A web-based Nutrient Calculator that lets users search for food items and view their nutritional information using the USDA FoodData Central API.
+It also fetches meal suggestions based on the food item entered using THEMEALDB API.

 <img width="650" alt="nutrient-calculator-ui" src="https://github.com/user-attachments/assets/c876025d-288c-42d7-af42-023f4323a85b" />